 Monroe is a medium-sized city located in the state of North Carolina.
 With a population of 34,623 people and ten constituent neighborhoods, Monroe is the 26th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monroe is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Monroe isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Monroe are a mix of both white- and blue-collar jobs.
 Overall, Monroe is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monroe who work in office and administrative support (12.58%), sales jobs (12.36%), and maintenance occupations (7.19%).
+There are especially a lot of people living in Monroe who work in sales jobs (11.66%), office and administrative support (11.32%), and maintenance occupations (7.33%).

-The citizens of Monroe are slightly less educated than the national average of 21.84% for the average city or town: 16.18% of adults in Monroe have a bachelor's degree or advanced degree
+The percentage of adults in Monroe with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.91% of adults in Monroe have a bachelor's degree or advanced degree.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Russian.